February 6

 The Original line of Gotham Steel do not work with induction cooktops.
 The rest of the lines are induction compatible.

 However, it's important to note that many reviewers complained that some of the Gotham Steel lines did not work with their induction cooktops.
-We had no problems with the skillets we tested (they worked fine).
-We suspect that the problem is that the smaller pans are too lightweight for the cooktop to detect them, or possibly that there isn't enough magnetic stainless steel for the induction circuit to work correctly.
+We had no problems with the skillets we tested.
+We suspect the problem is that the smaller pans are too light for the cooktop to detect them, or possibly that there isn't enough magnetic stainless steel for the induction circuit to fully work.

-If you have an induction cooktop, we recommend you avoid the smaller pieces of Gotham Steel cookware--but the 10-inch and larger skillets should be fine.
+If you have an induction cooktop, we recommend you avoid the smaller pieces of Gotham Steel cookware--but the larger pieces should be fine.

 back to top